OntimizeWeb/docs/docs/guide/11-app-config.md

 # Services configuration

+Ontimize Web supports  **OntimizeEE** and **JSON:API**, to configure this standards you need to specify it in the `servicesConfiguration` (check `serviceType` attribute in the [previous section](#application-configuration-file). of this page).

-If you indicate in the application configuration that the application should use **OntimizeEE** services (check `serviceType` attribute in the [previous section](#application-configuration-file) of this page), you have to configure the service paths.
-For doing this **OntimizeWeb** uses the `servicesConfiguration` property from the app configuration file that must point to an object defined as in the example below.
+ If you indicate in the application configuration that the application should use **OntimizeEE** or **JSON:API** services, you have to configure the service paths.
+For doing this **OntimizeWeb** uses the `servicesConfiguration` property from the app configuration file which should reference an object structured as shown in the example below.

-In this object, the keys represents the different services names used in the application.
-Every service needs a `path` property where you must set the path of the service, excluding the URL configured in the `apiEndpoint` attribute of the application configuration.
+In this object, each key represents a different service used in the application.
+Each service must include a `path` property, where you define the service's path—excluding the base URL specified in the apiEndpoint attribute of the application configuration.

 ```javascript
 export const SERVICE_CONFIG: Object = {